 Confidentiality and Data Protection

 One of the primary concerns individuals have about participating in the Census is the confidentiality of their personal information.
-The Census Bureau is legally bound to protect the privacy of respondents under Title 13 of the U.S. Code.
+Practically speaking, the Census Bureau is legally bound to protect the privacy of respondents under Title 13 of the U. S. Code.
 This law prohibits the Bureau from sharing individual responses with any other government agency or private entity.

 The data collected during the Census is used for statistical purposes only and is aggregated to protect individual identities.
 After a period of 72 years, individual Census records are released to the public by the National Archives.
 This ensures that historical data remains available for genealogical research and other purposes while safeguarding the privacy of living individuals.
-The Census Bureau employs rigorous security measures to prevent unauthorized access to Census data and to ensure that all employees understand their legal and ethical obligations to protect respondent confidentiality.
+The Census Bureau employs rigorous security measures to prevent unauthorized access to Census data and to see to it that all employees understand their legal and ethical obligations to protect respondent confidentiality.

 Enforcement and Penalties

 While the Census Bureau aims for voluntary compliance, there are legal penalties for refusing to answer Census questions or providing false information.
-Under Title 13, Section 221 of the U.S. Code, individuals who fail to respond to the Census can be fined up to $100.
+Because of that, code, individuals who fail to respond to the Census can be fined up to $100.
+That said, under Title 13, Section 221 of the U. On top of that, s.
 Those who intentionally provide false answers can face a fine of up to $500.

 In practice, the Census Bureau rarely prosecutes individuals for non-compliance.
 Instead, the Bureau focuses on encouraging participation through outreach and education efforts.
 Census workers may visit households that have not responded to the Census to conduct follow-up interviews.
 These visits are aimed at ensuring an accurate count and providing assistance to those who may have difficulty completing the Census form.